 I have selected four ornament plates from the Egyptian chapter in the Grammar of Ornament.

-In the Grammar of Ornament, Owen describes these as constructive ornaments based on the columns at the temples of Luxor and Karnac.
+In the Grammar of Ornament, Owen describes these as constructive ornaments based on the columns at the temples of Luxor and Karnak.
 The columns are designed around the papyrus plant.

-The ornaments on this plate are taken from paintings on tombs in various parts of Egypt, from original drawings.
+The ornaments on this plate are taken from paintings on tombs in various parts of Egypt, as well as from original drawings.
 These woven patterns can be produced on a loom.

-Some of the patterns on this print are from drawings taken from paintings on Mummy cases in the Louvre, Paris.
+Some of the patterns on this print are based on drawings of paintings on Mummy cases in the Louvre, Paris.

 These plates are based on the Tombs at Thebes and Mummy cases and robe fragments in the Louvre, which are the most colourful Egyptian ornament plates.